shjoshi3/statute-retrieval/README.md

 ### Requirements
 **For Ubuntu**
-Download and extract [terrier3.5](http://terrier.org/download/agree.shtml?terrier-3.5.tar.gz) (versions >3.5 should be compatible!).
+Download and extract terrier 4.x preferably, [terrier4.2](http://terrier.org/download/agree.shtml?terrier-core-4.2-bin.tar.gz).
 Install python3 (3.6 or greater) and pip3.
 - Create a venv in this project directory (virtual environment is inbuilt with python3)
     + `python3.6 -m venv env    #python3.x as per your install`